Budiman JoJo

 My DIY Split Keyboard Journey

-2023-06-05 10 min read Other DIY Makers budimanjojo
+2023-06-05 10 min read Other DIY Makers Budimanjojo

 Have you ever yearned for a typing experience that doesn’t leave your hands strained and your posture suffering?
 Well, I’ve been there too and it’s no fun at all.
 I embarked on an exhilarating and DIY-filled journey to find the holy grail of my very own split keyboard.
 It’s been a rollercoaster ride of inspiration, trial and error, and a whole lot of customization.
 This adventure has forever changed the way I type, improving not just my productivity, but also my overal well-being.
 Let’s dive into the captivating world of my DIY split keyboard journey.